Get up to 3 quotes by filling in only 1 quick form

 Let’s look at some of the main factors you will need to consider.

 As you might expect, labour costs for installing a new oil boiler can vary greatly.
 As with all projects in the house, replacing like-for-like is always going to be the most cost-effective route when you’re looking to upgrade your appliances – and the same is true for your oil boiler.
+The only case where a like-for-like swap is not available is with back boiler replacements.

-This is especially true for conventional or regular oil boilers, as you will already have the required cylinders in place which will make the switch far easier, instead of having to remove those if you’re opting for an oil combi boiler, for example.
+This is especially true for conventional or regular boilers, as you will already have the required cylinders in place which will make the switch far easier, instead of having to remove those if you’re opting for an oil combi boiler, for example.

 Another factor that can impact labour costs is, for example, switching your boiler type to oil from gas or another fuel type.
 This will cost considerably more.
 You can expect costs of around £500 for labour replacing a like-for-like oil combi boiler and something nearer to £2,000 for more complex fuel switches.